07 Sep 2023

 For other councils looking at retrofit work, beginning with social housing is recommended.
 Developments are generally built at similar times, located in the same place and owned by the same people.
-It is logical and easier to start here than with residential housing stock which varies in type and has multiple owners.
-Not only will this grow the market, but for social housing tenants retrofitting means lower energy bills, which are key to combatting fuel poverty and prioritising the most vulnerable.
+It's logical and easier to start here than with residential housing stock, which varies in type and has multiple owners.
+Not only will this grow the market, but for social housing tenants retrofitting also means lower energy bills, which are key to combatting fuel poverty and prioritising the most vulnerable.

-To find out more information, contact Joe Crolla from Greater Manchester by emailing email@example.com.
+To find out more information, please contact Joe Crolla from Greater Manchester.

 Friends of the Earth’s view

-Greater Manchester is joining up the need to improve the energy efficiency of homes with the need to re-skill the workforce to deliver the necessary retrofitting – something that is fundamental to addressing inequalities/levelling up and cutting carbon but still lacking in too many councils Climate Action Plans.
+It's good to see that GMCA is joining up the need to improve the energy efficiency of homes with the need to re-skill the workforce to deliver the necessary retrofitting.
+This is fundamental to addressing inequalities/levelling up and cutting carbon, but it's still lacking in too many councils' Climate Action Plans.

 Councils should also ensure that new housing is built to the highest energy efficiency standards to avoid the need for costly retrofits in the future (Action 16 of the Climate Action Plan).
-Manchester City council is leading the way in the Greater Manchester area with the development of a zero carbon standard for new build from 2023.
+Manchester City Council is leading the way in the Greater Manchester area with the development of a zero-carbon standard for new buildings when the Local Plan is updated in 2023.